Lori Shapiro: Early life and education

-Shapiro spent her early childhood in Yardley, Pennsylvania and later lived in Newtown, Pennsylvania.
+Shapiro spent her early childhood in Yardley, Pennsylvania, and later lived in Newtown, Pennsylvania.
 Her father was an electrical engineer, her mother was an office manager and her stepfather was a veterinarian.

-Shapiro attended Akiba Hebrew Academy, now known as Jack M. Barrack Hebrew Academy, then located in Merion Station, Pennsylvania for high school.
+Shapiro attended Akiba Hebrew Academy, now known as Jack M. Barrack Hebrew Academy, then located in Merion Station, Pennsylvania, for high school.
 She played on the softball team.
 Her teacher, Sharon Levin, described her as a good student, who was "kind, caring for humankind, caring about the environment, and caring about social justice."
 Shapiro graduated from Colgate University with a Bachelors of Arts in anthropology.

 Career

 Clinton administration

 During the Clinton administration, Shapiro worked in the White House as an analyst in the Office of Science and Technology Policy.
 She worked on issues relating to bridging the digital divide and technology and poverty.
 She was later promoted to serve as the liaison to the President’s Information Technology Advisory Committee.

-Shapiro wanted to pursue a career in government, but opted to become a full-time mother to allow her husband, Josh, to pursue his political career.
+Shapiro had wanted to pursue a career in government, but opted to become a full-time mother to allow her husband, Josh, to pursue his political career.